A 2014 study by Gallup found that thought leader accounts for at least 70% of variance in employee engagement scores.

 For any organisation, a culture of high-performance is driven by human nature – that is, the beliefs, behaviours and personalities of managers and their people.
 Teams are made up of a diverse range of individuals, each with his or her own distinct needs and motivations.
 These factors largely determine an employee’s level of engagement and performance at work.

-The best managers have the capacity to tap into an individual’s potential and foster an engaged workforce.
+The best though leader has the capacity to tap into an individual’s potential and foster an engaged workforce.
 It’s our responsibility to scout for talent and assign people with the roles and responsibilities best suited to their skillset.
 On the flip side, when an individual is underperforming, it’s also up to us to take action, starting with the confronting question: Who’s failing who?

 All too often, when staff issues arise, managers either overreact or underreact.
 We assume that the problem is a single individual’s fault and penalise that person, or we sweep the problem under the rug, in the hope that it goes away.